benjimon24/puzzle-and-dragons/README.md

 * Users can cheat by dragging an orb outside the board and cutting to the other side.
 * Users can interact with orbs while they are still moving into position.
 * I would like orbs to fade out as they get deleted.
+* I would like to track the number of combos in a single move
 * I still need to add a proper game start / history interface.

 ___